Wax VS Polyurethane

 Polyurethane Topcoat

-Polyurethane topcoat is a popular choice for protecting furniture, as it provides major protection and creates a very durable finish.
+Polyurethane is a popular choice for protecting furniture, as it provides major protection and creates a very durable finish.
+It comes in a variety of sheens and in oil based or waterbased varieties.
+With its easy application process and quick drying time, it is an ideal choice for DIYers looking to protect their finished pieces.

-different brands and types of polyurethane
+different brands and types of poly

 Pros: